- This course provides researchers with a solid foundation in qualitative data analysis

 Are you planning to conduct interviews or focus groups for your data collection, or perhaps collect policy papers or social media data from blogs, Facebook or Twitter?
 After you complete the data collection, you will soon or later have to confront and analyse the mass of data you gathered.
 But will you know how?
 This course provides qualitative researchers with a strategic understanding of, and applied skills in, planning, conducting and reporting qualitative data analysis.
 It addresses central issues often omitted in mainstream qualitative textbooks, such as: What criteria to use in choosing a method of qualitative data analysis?
 How central is the research question in that choice?
 What to do after the data are coded?
 How to seek patterns and relationships when working inductively or deductively?
 The course, which uses NVivo, teaches these topics and more and puts them into practice during hands-on sessions.

 This course assumes no previous knowledge of qualitative data analysis or NVivo, but requires basic understanding of qualitative research.
-Only the basic features of NVivo will be taught.
+Only the basic features of NVivo are aught.

-Asynchronous pre-recorded lectures combined with daily, 2-hour live sessions with Zoom from 9-13 August 2021.
+Asynchronous pre-recorded lectures combined with daily, 2-hour live sessions with Zoom from 7-11 February 2022 (Week 1).
+The course is repeated from 14-18 February (Week 2).

 Register in the ECPR website.